 Health plans are required by law and by accrediting organizations to credential providers on a periodic basis.
 Due to these requirements, there are significant efficiencies to be gained by centralizing the process.
 The most significant of which is that it enables providers to complete the application process one time for several health plans.
 In addition, when a provider completes the recredentialing process every few years existing data can be updated, reducing the amount of time that providers spend on administrative work.

-The HealthCare Administrative Solutions credentialing process utilizes Aperture Credentialing, LLC, a subsidiary of OptumInsight, to perform primary source verification on behalf of its participating health plans.
+The HealthCare Administrative Solutions credentialing process utilizes Aperture Credentialing, LLC to perform primary source verification on behalf of its participating health plans.
 Aperture Credentialing, Inc., meets NCQA standards for managed care organizations.

 "Achieving certification from NCQA demonstrates that Aperture Credentialing, LLC has the systems, process and personnel in place to thoroughly and accurately verify providers’ credentials,” said NCQA President Margaret E. O’Kane.
 “These resources help health plan clients meet their accreditation goals.”